HolyCheeseMan/CheeseScriptingPLUS/README.md

 ![image](https://github.com/user-attachments/assets/044677a0-735a-427c-bb15-6fd191c8df6e)

-Advanced application for making coding easy for windows.
+Advanced **source code** application for making coding easy for windows.

 Cheese Scripting Plus uses python to run in .exe form, and has a variety of tools to make your life easier!